-The UTS Security Office may be contacted by phone at any time 24 hours a day, 7 days a week.
+The UT Southern Security Office may be contacted by phone at any time 24 hours a day, 7 days a week.

-If a university employee believes that a student who lives in on-campus housing has been missing for 24 hours, then that employee must immediately report their belief to UTS Security or the Vice Chancellor of Student Affairs (or their designee).
+If a university employee believes that a student who lives in on-campus housing has been missing for 24 hours, then that employee must immediately report their belief to UT Southern Security or the Vice Chancellor for Enrollment Management and Student Affairs (or their designee).
 Those individuals will contact other university officials who have a need to know about the missing student report.